errata-ai/static-school/content/ssg/hugo/index.md

 {{% chart-formats id="benchmark-ssgs" md="true" adoc="true" rst="true" %}}

-While Hugo is ultra-fast at building Markdown, it falls behind other generators when it comes to both AsciiDoc and reStructuredText.
+While Hugo is indeed *ultra-fast* at building Markdown, it falls behind other generators when it comes to both AsciiDoc and reStructuredText.

 ## Templating